 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors, executive officers and holders of more than 10% of our common stock to file with the SEC reports regarding their ownership and changes in ownership of our securities.
-We believe that, during fiscal year 2018, our directors, executive officers and 10% shareholders complied with all Section 16(a) filing requirements, with the following exceptions: James Gibson (late on one Form 4 representing one transaction) and Egidio Carbone (late on one Form 4 representing one transaction).
+We believe that, during fiscal year 2019, our directors, executive officers and 10% shareholders complied with all Section 16(a) filing requirements, with the following exceptions James Gibson (late on one Form 4 representing three transactions), Link Leavens (late on one Form 4 representing one transaction), Donald Sanders (late on one Form 4 representing two transactions), Scott Van Der Kar (late on one Form 4 representing one transaction), and Steven Hollister (late on one Form 4 representing two transactions).
 In making this statement, we have relied upon our examination of the copies of Forms 3, 4 and 5, and amendments thereto, provided to us and the written representations of our directors, executive officers and 10% shareholders.